Community College Teaching Fellowships

 Princeton University/Community College Teaching Partnership Program

 The Princeton/Community College Teaching Partnership program enables Princeton University graduate students to teach courses at Mercer County Community College, Rowan College South Jersey or Camden County College.
 This program provides a valuable, mentored experience by a tenured community college faculty member, and helps Princeton graduate students to develop as teachers, providing them the opportunity to design and teach a course.

 This professional development opportunity is particularly rich for graduate students because it encourages them to develop effective teaching skills in a highly diverse community college.
 These skills have been proven to benefit all students, regardless of their career trajectory.

-A cohort of roughly eight Ph.D. students (who must be enrolled, and must have completed the general examination in their field) are selected to participate in the program each year.
+A cohort of Ph.D. students (who must be enrolled, and must have completed the general examination in their field before the teaching semester) are selected to participate in the program each year.
 International graduate students must contact the Davis International Center to obtain work authorization prior to beginning their teaching.
 Applications are solicited each fall from across Princeton University by the Office of the Dean of the Graduate School, in concert with the McGraw Center for Teaching and Learning.